Egypt

 We pass by some guys having tea back at the start.
 12:58

-We meet with a young lady who describes what it is like in a male dominated society.
+We meet with a young lady who describes what it is like working in a male dominated society.
 5:41

 A view of athletic fields from the tower.
 8:35